Florence Domestic Violence Defense Lawyer

 Home > Florence Domestic Violence Defense Lawyer

 Any allegations of domestic violence are serious, regardless of the specific charges.
 Many charges are considered felonies, which can impact your criminal record and limit future opportunities.
-If you have received charges for domestic violence, contact Florence domestic violence defense lawyer team at the Law Office of Brad Phillips, and learn how you might be able to reduce your charges or have them dismissed.
+If you have been charged with domestic violence, contact skilled Florence domestic violence defense lawyer team at the Law Office of Brad Phillips LLC, and learn how you might be able to reduce your charges or have them dismissed.

 Effective and Targeted Legal Representation in Florence AL

 The Law Office of Brad Phillips, LLC, has represented thousands of clients in the North Alabama and Tennessee area.
 Based in Florence, Alabama, we have a unique knowledge of criminal law and the criminal courts in the region.
-Let our experience work for you and your criminal charges case.
+Let our experience as a skilled criminal defense lawyer work for you and your criminal charges case.
 Contact us to learn more about what we can do for your specific situation.

 What Is Domestic Violence?